Learn More

 8. How will contractors and vendors be paid?

-Payment processes will be designed and implemented by the state or its program implementer.
-Some states may elect to hire specific firms to remit payments while others will likely integrate this function into the other services provided by an implementer.
+Payment processes will be designed and implemented by the grantee and/or their program implementer.
+Some grantees may elect to hire specific firms to remit payments while others will likely integrate this function into the other services provided by an implementer.

 9. How are geotagged photos captured and transferred, and how can the data be viewed?